 Since her husband’s death, Florian has worked with more than 2,500 grieving people to help them heal from life’s crushing losses, and she consults with businesses, professionals and individuals across the country.
 After earning a master’s degree and Fellow in Thanatology (the highest international level of certification in the field of grief studies), she began her own consulting and coaching business, Corgenius, focusing on training people in the health care and financial services professions by taking a secular, “grief happens to everyone” approach.

-Florian stated that 70 percent of widows switch their financial advisor within three years after their husband’s death.
-Most financial advisors believe this is because the advisor didn’t build a relationship with the living spouse before the death.
+Florian stated that 70 percent of widows switch their financial professional within three years after their husband’s death.
+Most financial professionals believe this is because the financial professionals didn’t build a relationship with the living spouse before the death.
 Florian believes there is a different reason.

 “My proposal is that even more important than the relationship you build ahead of time is the level of effective grief support,” Florian said.
 “If she comes in for the post-funeral appointment and is amazed at how different you are from everyone else (including family and friends ), if you know what to say and do, if you seem to understand and can help her be comfortable with her experience, then she is far more likely to trust you and keep you in charge of her financial wellbeing.
 In fact, why would she leave?
 When you walk people through the toughest times of their life, you gain a client for life.”